Tank EX

-Tank Ex, or Karna Tank, was the code name of the prototype main battle tank developed by the Defence Research and Development Organisation (DRDO) in 2002.
+Tank Ex, or Karna Tank, was the code name of the prototype main battle tank developed by India's Defence Research and Development Organisation (DRDO) in 2002.
 Tank ex is based on existing Arjun and Ajeya tank.
 This MBT uses turret and weapon system's of the Arjun MBT and chassis of the T-72 M1 (Ajeya) MBT.
-Tank Ex was developed as an attempt to modernize India's existing Ajeya tanks, using technology derived from the development of the Arjun MBT.
+Tank Ex was developed as an attempt to modernise India's existing Ajeya tanks, using technology derived from the development of the Arjun MBT.
 It was named after Karna, the chief protagonist of the Indian epic The Mahabharata.
 It underwent six months of trials, but was subsequently rejected by the Indian Army.
 A total of eight Tank Ex prototypes were built.

 History

 The Tank Ex MBT uses the chassis of the T-72M1 (Ajeya) and the turret and weapon system of the Arjun.
 It was developed in 2002 as a private venture and was intended to provide a solution for upgrading the Indian Army's ageing T-72M1 fleet.
 It was rejected by the Indian Army after eight prototypes and six months of trials.

 On July 5, 2008, Gen. Dalip Bhardwaj, the Indian Army's Director General of Mechanized forces (DGMF), declared that the army had rejected Tank Ex.
 This was part of an announcement that there would be no further orders for Arjun tanks, and that the military would be inviting participants from various countries to discuss future tank developments.